 The City of Rogers is the lead agency that oversees the City's Annual Action Plan.
-The City's Action Plan was developed in accordance with its adopted Resident Participation Plan, which is included in the attachments.
-The City reached out to persons with limited English capacity by having bilingual translators available at public meetings.
+The City's Action Plan was developed in accordance with its adopted Citizen Participation Plan.
+The Coty reached out to persons with limited English capacity by having bilingual translators available at public meetings.